 The work raises questions about how society shapes and depicts women's images in movies.
 While deep female characters are occasionally portrayed, it is still very rare.
 The roles typically assigned to women in films restrict the range and potential of their identities.
 Cinema presents women from a male perspective, reducing their role to being a mere accessory or a means to showcase nudity, solely existing for the visual pleasure of men.

-This series of carefully staged photographs of women reveals the female psyche through a female gaze.
-It poses questions about inner strength, self-perception, solitude, fragility, and vulnerability which Elisa Miller explores through her cinematic lens.
+Revealing the female psyche through a female gaze, it asks questions about inner strength, self-perception, solitude, fragility, and vulnerability in a world shaped by men, which Elisa explores through her cinematic lens.